 This is the reason ideally the electrons are bounded and moves in the orbital path.
 An atom has the same number of electrons and protons so the positive and negative charges get canceled making the atom electrically neutral.

 - An electron is a negatively charged component of an atom whereas the proton is a positively charged body.

-- The electrons are presents outside the nucleus in the orbiting shells.
-But the protons along with neutrons form the nucleus of the atom and are present at the centre of the atomic nuclei.
+- The electrons are present outside the nucleus in the orbiting shells.
+But the protons along with neutrons form the nucleus of the atom and are present at the center of the atomic nuclei.

 - The polarity of electrons is negative while that of the proton is positive.